-Do you want some glitz and glam in your life?
+Do you want some glitz and glamour in your life?

-Art Deco isn't just an interior design trend.
+However, Art Deco isn't just an interior design trend.
+It encompasses jewelry,

 and your favorite book is F. Scott Fitzgerald's The Great Gatsby,